 6. Serve and sip slowly.

 When you hear “Arabic coffee,” you may be wondering which country embodies the culture and fanfare of the serving ceremony.
-The Arab League comprises 22 countries that make up the Middle East.
-If you see Saudi, Turkish, Egyptian, Lebanese, or Arabic mentions of coffee, they all come from Middle Eastern culture.
+The Arab League comprises 22 countries, including Saudi Arabia, Turkey, Egypt, and Lebanon, that make up the Middle East.
 Each region (and each family) has their own twist for coffee.
 One commonality is that none of them are served with milk.

 Saudi coffee is prepared with the same method as in the above recipe.
 It can be made with any roast coffee, but typically, you’ll see a light roast with the addition of cloves and saffron.
 This variation will usually be served with dates.